-From the cost to worry about whether you can adapt to the new environment, there are many things to consider, which can influence your parents’ decisions.
+From the cost to worrying about whether you can adapt to the new environment, there are many things to consider, which can influence your parents’ decisions.

 Express your ideas in the early stages

 Those considering applying to study overseas may find it hard to break the news to their family.
 However, you should do it early.

 If one day you suddenly run to your parents and express that you’d like to study abroad, they may be surprised and not prepared.

 So, talk about this topic as early as possible, about 2 or 3 years before moving overseas for your study.
 It gives your parents enough time to adjust their believes and opinions, also don’t feel shocked because of the news.

 Furthermore, if your parents support your finance, they need enough time to consider and plan the financial capability.